You can achieve a higher conversion rate and an increased deal margin by avoiding the following 3 mistakes:

-- How will you make sure that the best decision is made?
+- How will you know that the best solution for you will be chosen?

 2. Making too many price offers too soon

 The Sales rep continues to push the customer.
-First he had not made sufficient inquiries into the context and then explained what the ideal solution would be from his/her own perspective; now the time has come to try to prove these claims through an offer.
+While first he had not made sufficient inquiries into the context and then explained what the ideal solution would be from his/her own perspective, now the time has come to try and prove these claims through an offer.
 Whether or not the customer has already made up his/her mind does not seem to matter.

 - The customer delays the decision date once or several times